oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ### Start small
 Establish good habits before you scale out your workflow.
 ### Should be a microcosm
 Even if implicitly, your workflow should mirror your goals and priorities.
+Workflow = an "atom" of your project.
+It reflects (perhaps constitutes) your project's individuality!
 ### Push it out!
 Always include provision for keeping data somewhere else than your own hard drive!